linkeddatacenter/BOTK-core/vocabularies/README.md

 - botk:hasPCBudget expressend in Thousand EURO
 - botk:hasPrinterBudget expressend in Thousand EURO
 - botk:hasTerminalBudget expressend in Thousand EURO
 - botk:hasPeripheralBudget expressend in Thousand EURO
+- botk:ebitda last known  net earnings, before interest expenses, taxes, depreciation and amortization , expressend in Thousand EURO
+- botk:hasITBudget expressend in Thousand EURO
+- botk:hasITEmployees expressend in in number of people
+- botk:hasNumberOfPCs expressend in in pcs
+- botk:hasTotDevelopers expressend in number of people
+- botk:hasTotCallCenterCallers expressend in people
+- botk:hasInternetUsers expressend in people
+- botk:hasWirelessUsers expressend in people
+- botk:hasEnterpriseSmartphoneUsers expressend in people
+- botk:hasTablets expressend in pcs
+- botk:hasWorkstations expressend in in pcs
+- botk:hasServers expressend in pcs
+- botk:hasDesktop expressend in pcs
+- botk:hasLaptops expressend in pcs
+- botk:hasPrinters expressend in pcs
+- botk:hasMultifunctionPrinters expressend in pcs
+- botk:hasColorPrinter expressend in pcs
+- botk:hasNetworkLines expressend in pcs
+- botk:hasRouters expressend in pcs
+- botk:hasExtensions expressend in pcs
+- botk:hasThinPC expressend in pcs
+- botk:hasSalesforce expressend in pcs
 - botk:hasDesktopPrinters expressend in pcs
 - botk:hasNetworkPrinters expressend in pcs
-- botk:hasSmartphoneUsers expressend in pc s
+- botk:hasSmartphoneUsers expressend in pcs
-- botk:hasEnterpriseSmartphoneUsers expressend in users
+- botk:hasStorageCapacity expressend in TB (tera bytes)

 Example 2 (in rdf turtle):